zeta1999/korali/tests/REG-004/README.md

 ## Description

-This test run python scripts that set up a Korali problem  and run Korali solvers.
+This test runs python scripts that set up a Korali problem and run Korali solvers.
 Solvers will be extensively configured to check for corner cases.

 ## Source